Flat Roof Decks and Patios

 Creating a leak-free Roof Deck with IB roofing systems

-We offer two different solutions for you to permanently solve your roof deck leaks.
-Both ways utilize IB’s time-proven CPA membranes featuring hot-air welded seam.
-The main difference between the two methods is the product you choose to use, and aesthetics you desire.
+We offer two different solutions for you to permanently solve your deck leaks.
+Both ways utilize IB’s time-proven CPA membranes, featuring hot-air welded seams.
+The main difference between the two methods is the product you choose to use, and the aesthetics you desire.

-Learn how IB Deck Shield membrane is installed, installation prices and more general information of roof deck waterproofing using IB DeckShield membrane.
+Learn more about how IB Deck Shield membrane is installed, installation prices and more general information on roof deck waterproofing, using IB DeckShield membrane.

 IB DeckShield – a beautiful and durable decking waterproofing membrane.